-In this section, we discuss similarities and differences of the jobs in the three terciles of casual prevalence.
+In this appendix, we discuss similarities and differences of the jobs in the three terciles of casual prevalence.
 Including only data until 2008, we notice two main characteristics.
 First, jobs with lower casual prevalence are associated with higher pay, longer hours, and greater occupational status.
 Second, while there are differences between jobs in the bottom and in the middle tercile, they are substantially smaller than the differences with jobs in the top tercile.
+This is particularly true when we narrow the focus to women and to their fertility choices.
 This lends justification to our choice of using women with pre-birth job in the bottom tercile of casual prevalence as our preferred comparison group for treated women in the middle tercile.

-Table G.1 shows that wages, occupational prestige, and weekly work hours are highest in the bottom tercile of casual prevalence, and monotonically decrease in casual prevalence.
+Occupational Characteristics and "Greediness" of Jobs The top panel of Table G.1 shows that wages, occupational prestige, and weekly work hours are highest in the bottom tercile of casual prevalence, and monotonically decrease in casual prevalence.
 We also observe a similar pattern for the probability of being on a regular schedule - which is unsurprising, given the strong correlation between a permanent contract and the probability of having a regular schedule.

 We also construct four measures to summarize the "greediness" (or inflexibility) of jobs, mirroring Goldin (2014); they indicate that lower casual prevalence is correlated with higher greediness.
-The four characteristics are Time pressure, Establishing and maintaining interpersonal relationships, Structured vs unstructured work, and Freedom to make decisions.29 For each of these job characteristics, we identify in the HILDA Survey questions that match the ONET question used by Goldin (2014)30.
+The four characteristics are Time pressure, Establishing and maintaining interpersonal relationships, Structured vs unstructured work, and Freedom to make decisions.44 For each of these job characteristics, we identify in the HILDA Survey questions that match the ONET question used by Goldin (2014)45.
 The variable "Flex Score" averages them all.
 Following Goldin (2014), each of these has been coded so that a higher value of the variables denotes a job that has less flexibility, more interpersonal contact, less independence in decision-making, and so on, and thus is "greedier".
 Each of these characteristics should produce the convex relationship between hours and earnings that Goldin (2014) identifies as an explanation for the residual gender earnings gap.
 In all of these measures, except for time pressure, jobs at the bottom of the distribution of casual prevalence score higher, and jobs at the top have the lowest score.

 These characteristics depict a picture of jobs in the bottom tercile of casual prevalence as being career-oriented jobs, with extended hours and possibly convex returns to hours, comparable to Goldin's "greedy" jobs.
-Jobs in the middle tercile appear as good white-collar jobs, similar to those in bottom tercile except for the greediness.
+Jobs in the middle tercile appear as good whitecollar jobs, similar to those in bottom tercile except for the greediness.
 Finally, jobs in the top tercile of casual prevalence are irregular, low-hours and low-pay jobs.